martinohmann/hcl-rs/README.md

 ## License

-If not stated otherwiese, the source code inside this repository is licensed under either of [Apache License, Version 2.0](https://github.com/martinohmann/hcl-rs/blob/main/LICENSE-APACHE) or [MIT license](https://github.com/martinohmann/hcl-rs/blob/main/LICENSE-MIT) at your
+If not stated otherwise, the source code inside this repository is licensed under either of [Apache License, Version 2.0](https://github.com/martinohmann/hcl-rs/blob/main/LICENSE-APACHE) or [MIT license](https://github.com/martinohmann/hcl-rs/blob/main/LICENSE-MIT) at your